Catskill909/chatroom/README.md

 - Send a message, upload an image/audio.
 - Restart the app → messages remain (Mongo volume) and media persists (`/app/uploads` volume).

+#### Troubleshooting (All-in-One Mongo)

+- Check logs:
+  - Mongo: `Waiting for connections` on `127.0.0.1:27017`.
+  - App: `Connected to MongoDB` and `[Mongo] Source: local default 127.0.0.1`.
+- If `ECONNREFUSED 127.0.0.1:27017`:
+  - Ensure `MONGO_URI` is not set to a different host; leaving it unset uses localhost.
+  - Verify `/data/db` is writable (if using volumes, ensure mounts are correct or temporarily disable them to test).
+  - On ARM hosts, the all-in-one image auto-selects the correct MongoDB binary (aarch64) — no extra steps needed.
+  - The image installs required MongoDB runtime libs (libcurl4, liblzma5, libsnappy1v5, libzstd1, libssl3, libgcc-s1).
+If you built before 2025-08-21, rebuild to include these.
+  - In the container shell, verify the binary and dependencies:
+    - `ldd /opt/mongodb/bin/mongod` (check for “not found”)
+    - `/opt/mongodb/bin/mongod --version`
+    - `nc -z 127.0.0.1 27017 || true` (returns 0 when mongod is listening)
+  - Redeploy and re-check `/health`.

+If `/health` shows `{ "status": "ok", "mongo": "connecting" }` for more than ~30s, mongod likely failed to start.
+Collect logs (mongod + app) and confirm the above dependency checks.

 Notes:
 - Use the Compose method if you want MongoDB as a separate service; use all-in-one for simplicity.
 - Retention: messages expire after 90 days via TTL index; media on disk persists until you delete it.
+- The all-in-one image auto-detects CPU (amd64/arm64) and downloads the matching MongoDB binary; no platform-specific config.

 #### Generating Self-Signed Certificates (for testing)